 Markets and Odds:

-Logging into an online sportsbook can be a little daunting at first with a wealth of markets and matches priced up.
+Signing up to betting sites online can be a little daunting at first with a wealth of markets and matches priced up.
 It’s difficult to know where to begin.

 Most online sportsbooks will clearly define each sport and have a dedicated section for each league/cup or event.